 - If you need help with preparing your resume, talk with an adult who has experience or check to see if your school has a workshop or class on how to write a resume.

-- If you know you’ll be interviewing with more than one person, make sure you bring enough copies of your resume for everyone.
+- If you know you’ll be interviewing with more than one person, make sure you bring or send enough copies of your resume for everyone.
 This shows your potential future employer that you’re prepared and organized.

 7) Be on time to the interview